 - Keuka Lake Wine Trail highlights five more wineries to visit around Keuka Lake.

 - Experience the Finger Lakes offers guided wine and sightseeing tours in the Finger Lakes region.

 - The Finger Lakes Regional Tourism Council offers more ideas for where to eat and drink, where to stay, and things to see and do.

-- Finger Lakes Wine Country is the official travel and tourism information hub for the area.
+- Finger Lakes Wine Country is the area’s official travel and tourism information hub.
 I love that their website highlights the wineries, wine trails, breweries, distilleries, and restaurants throughout the Finger Lakes region.